Table of contents:-

 - To felicitate working on meaningful and relevant tasks that will give valuable returns to the business.

-- Supports the roadmap by sorting the outstanding tasks based on return benefits, thus helping in making the project successful.
+- Supports the roadmap by sorting the outstanding tasks based on return benefits, thus helping make the project successful.

-- Weighted scoring method for comparison can also be used in case of decision making and resource allocation.
+- A weighted scoring model for comparison can also be used in the case of decision-making and resource allocation.

-Prioritization, decision making, and roadmapping are very vital but also difficult tasks in product management, especially when you are working with a big organization where huge budgets, a high number of employees, and a big market share are involved.
-There are many tools and methods that are helpful in the assessment of the value of any task or action.
+Many tools and methods are helpful in the assessment of the value of any task or action.
 It depends on the nature of the problem, the project’s goals, and the organizational structure that determines which method shall be applicable.

 The model is time-dependent.
-This is because the relevance of criteria that weigh the action’s priority varies with time or we should say market situations.
-There could be situations in which cost and capital are of utmost importance, and on other occasions, time could be the most critical factor to weigh the priorities.
+This is because the relevance of criteria that weigh the action’s priority varies with time or, we should say, market situations.
+There could be situations in which cost and capital are of utmost importance, and on other occasions, time could be the most critical factor in weighing the priorities.

-A: The major advantages of using a weighted scoring model are – It ensures that the workflow is managed in a way to yield positive outcomes and to not miss out on situational opportunities.
-The core aim is prioritization through comparison of benefits therefore it helps in decision making, project roadmap formation.
-The weighted scoring model weighs the cost benefits of actions and thus helps in better allocation of resources for projects.
+The significant advantages of using a weighted scoring model are that it ensures that the workflow is managed to yield positive outcomes and not miss out on situational opportunities.
+The core aim is prioritization through the comparison of benefits.
+Therefore, it helps in decision-making and project roadmap formation.
+The weighted scoring model weighs the cost benefits of actions and thus helps better allocate resources for projects.